 The Four Steps to Downsizing

 Your first step on downsizing is determining what you are bringing with you on your move.
 Sure, you can go the “KonMarie” approach and go item by item – “does this spark joy?”
 While this might be trendy way to minimize – it isn’t very practical for many people downsizing.
-This is our practical guide to deciding which items to take with you, and which items to leave behind.
+This is our practical guide on how to downsize for a move, where we’ll help you decide which items to take with you and which items to leave behind.
 Let’s start with creating a list of the belongings you are going to keep.

 Start large – with your furniture.
 Identify the rooms that you have in your new home and either take measurements, if you can, or get the measurements from the previous owner or landlord.
 This will help you ensure you don’t bring furniture that won’t fit, especially in a smaller home.
 Only bring what will comfortably fit.
 If you hire a professional moving company, you shouldn’t be concerned with whether an expensive piece of furniture or art will make it in one piece.
 Moving companies, such as MiniMoves, have the right packing materials, experienced movers, and furniture shipping services to help you move anything from a large piece of art to an indoor plant that you might think you can’t move successfully.

 Once you’ve decided which furniture you are keeping, you’ll move from room to room on smaller items.
 Ask yourself some simple questions: